OpenUnited/ux-prototype/README.md

 ## The Goals of this repo

-1) **An easy, fast and unambiguous way to explore UX flows and designs** for OpenUnited.com.
+1) **An easy, fast and unambiguous way to explore UX flows and designs** for the OpenUnited platform.
 Implication: we communicate UX prototyping in html/css using a component library.

 2) **Simple and precise requirements for full-stack developers, with work in this repo acting as an efficient and effective "handover"** from a UX/Web designer to a full-stack developer.
 Implications: the deliverable for UX/web designers is html/css in this repo in jinja templates, not figma for other design files.
 UX/web designers must therefore have a basic understanding of html, css, data in json format, flask/python, and git to deliver their work in this repo.